-Some folks maybe happy with this, as it stops them having to look for a gas station prior to handing back the vehicle, but in reality this is actually the cheaper option.
+Some folks may be happy with this, as it stops them having to look for a fuel station prior to handing back the vehicle, but in reality filling it yourself is actually the cheaper option.

 Check the car key (presuming it is not fully electronic).
 Is it in good condition or likely to snap under pressure?

-If electronic is the battery strain sufficient to last your rental period?
+If electronic, is the battery level sufficient to last your rental period?